If you’re looking for an enlightening and educational experience, then you should check out some of the best museums in Spain has to offer.

 You can’t come to Barcelona and not pay a visit to the Picasso Museum.
 The museum has the largest collection of Picasso’s work, with over 4,000 pieces.

-As one of the most influential artists of the 20th Century, Picasso’s art is certainly of incredible value.
-The Museum is located in the building where Picasso himself lived from ages 14 to 24.
+As one of the most influential artists of the 20th Century, Picasso’s art is undoubtedly of incredible value.
+The Museum is located where Picasso lived from ages 14 to 24.
 It’s truly the place where his art was born.

 The museum offers a mixture of national and international temporary exhibitions in its many galleries, making it one of the world’s largest museums for modern and contemporary art.
 With over two million visitors each year, it is one of the most visited art museums in the world.